Photo Credit: Joshua, Adobe Stock

 Formally added Prairie Dog Day to Groundhog Day, asking for additional public support for our charismatic burrowing rodents.

-After five years of legal advocacy, secured the first-ever instream flows for the Rio Grande.
+After five years of legal advocacy, we secured the first-ever instream flows for the Rio Grande.
+The Rio, America’s Great River, is the lifeblood of the desert southwest; when its flows diminish, the ecology, culture, and economy of the surrounding area suffer.
 Securing flows for the river is vital for safeguarding its future.

 Spearheaded efforts that closed 50 million acres of national forests to cross-country, motorized vehicle abuse.